-Using experimental systems and patient material we study the immune system with specific interest related to hematopoesis/leukemia, autoimmune disease, and cancer therapy.
+Using experimental systems and patient material we study the immune system with specific interest related to autoimmune disease, and cancer therapy.

-Currently, several projects in the lab relate to our interest in signaling downstream of the IL-4 receptor (IL-4R).
-The basis for this interest was the unexpected finding that the expression of the IL-4R is essential for the activity of a drug (IVIG) used to treat patients with autoimmune disease and that the expression of this receptor is highly regulated during inflammation (Anthony et al, 2011, Nature and Wermeling et al, 2013, PNAS).
-Recently we published a study describing how IL-4 can affect neutrophils, and consequences of this in the autoimmune setting (Panda et al, 2020, PNAS)
+Several projects in the lab also relate to our interest in signaling downstream of the IL-4 receptor (IL-4R).
+The basis for this interest was the unexpected finding that the expression of the IL-4R is essential for the activity of a drug (IVIG) used to treat patients with autoimmune disease and that the expression of this receptor is highly regulated during inflammation (Anthony RM et al., 2011, Nature, and Wermeling F et al., 2013, PNAS).
+Recently we published a study describing how IL-4 can affect neutrophils, and consequences of this in the autoimmune setting (Panda SK et al., 2020, PNAS).

 The Wermeling Laboratory is located at the Center for Molecular Medicine (CMM), Karolinska University Hospital, Solna, Sweden, physically located here.
 The group is part of the Rheumatology Unit, Department of Medicine, Karolinska Institutet, Solna.